ty-runner/BallHawk/README.md

 Install dependancies using: "pip install -r requirements.txt"

+Introduction:
+* In the strategic landscape of football, the detailed analysis of game film is a fundamental aspect of preparation, yet it is historically burdened by its labor-intensive nature.
+Coaches and players often immerse themselves in extensive film study, attempting to identify and understand key trends and tactics from hours of footage.
+Our project introduces a groundbreaking solution aimed at streamlining this process.
+By employing advanced technology, our program efficiently sifts through vast amounts of film, pinpointing crucial trends and specific instances, such as a notable play in a particular game.
+This process not only accelerates the initial phase of film analysis but also eliminates the more laborious aspects of the task.
+The reduction of this initial workload brings a two-fold advantage.
+Firstly, it allows coaches and players to allocate more time to delve into the finer details of the game, focusing on in-depth strategic analysis and personalized coaching techniques.
+Secondly, by removing the more tedious elements of film study, our tool enhances the overall focus and engagement of the team with the material.
+Coaches can concentrate their efforts on developing sophisticated game plans and nuanced understanding of their opponents, while players can better absorb and apply the insights gained from a more targeted analysis.
+Ultimately, our aim is to revolutionize the approach to football film study, making it a more efficient, focused, and ultimately more effective tool in the arsenal of football teams striving for excellence.

 Goals:

 * Develop a program that significantly reduces the time coaches spend on analyzing football game film.